zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ### Terminology

-The term `URL string` in used in this section for a string from which a URL can be derived using the steps in [TXT record].
-Specifically a `URL string` may contain the literal string `[DOMAIN]` which is replaced by the given domain name when the URL is derived.
-A `URL` derived from a `URL string` is also a valid `URL string`.
+The term `URL string` used in this section stands for a string from which a URL can be derived using the steps in [TXT record].
+Specifically, a `URL string` may contain the literal string `[DOMAIN]` which is to be replaced by the given domain name when the URL is derived.
+A URL derived from a `URL string` is also a valid `URL string`.

 ### Backend configuration